-The recommendations should be feasible in most settings in Australia and New Zealand, as the equipment (including transducer types) to meet these recommendations would be available in most comprehensive or specialised ultrasound imaging departments.
+The recommendations in this clinical guideline should be feasible in most settings in Australia and New Zealand, as the equipment (including transducer types) to meet these recommendations would be available in most comprehensive or specialised ultrasound imaging departments.
 There may be exceptions in rural and remote areas.
 Sonographers should clearly communicate to referring vascular care provider(s) and reporting clinicians if the unavailability of appropriate equipment has compromised the quality of the examination, or restricted adherence to this guideline document.